 As described above in the Effects of the Action section of the accompanying biological opinion, the Proposed Action is likely to adversely affect designated critical habitat for SONCC coho, and will similarly affect Chinook salmon habitat.
 Therefore, the Proposed Action will also result in impacts to EFH for coho and Chinook salmon.
 Impacts to habitat for Chinook salmon are expected to occur in the same manner, and from the same project elements, as determined above in the Effects of the Action section of the biological opinion.
-However, some short-term impacts such as elevated turbidity could have greater effects on adult Chinook salmon than on adult coho salmon due to the expected arrival of Chinook salmon spawning occurs in the action area, primarily in Rowdy Creek and the Smith River, which may result in more effects to Chinook salmon from redd scour caused by gravel mining changes to the sediment deposition/scour regime.
+However, some short-term impacts such as elevated turbidity could have greater effects on adult Chinook salmon than on adult coho salmon due to the expected arrival of Chinook salmon in the action area as early as August (i.e., during the work period).
+In addition, Chinook salmon spawning occurs in the action area, primarily in Rowdy Creek and the Smith River, which may result in more effects to Chinook salmon from redd scour caused by gravel mining changes to the sediment deposition/scour regime.
 We believe some of the terms and conditions required to minimize effects to coho salmon will protect Chinook salmon spawning.
 However, instream trenching has the potential to increase scour of Chinook salmon redds.